Distributional Properties of Nearest-Site Angular Distances on the Sphere: Introduction

-There are various generalizations of Voronoi diagram that serve better for certain applications~\citep{okabe1997locational}, including higher order diagrams, weighted Voronoi diagrams, and the case in which the seeds are replaced by line segments~\citep{du2003voronoi, okabe2009spatial, hashemi2011toward, hu2014voronoi}.
-Another large class of generalizations are Voronoi diagrams defined on non-Euclidean geometric spaces, e.g., Laguerre planes or spheres~\citep{na2002voronoi,chaidee2017approximation, chaidee2018spherical}.
-The latter case (spherical Voronoi diagram, illustrated in Figure~\ref{fig:SphrGeometry}) is especially important in practice, not least because the Earth is approximated spherical.
-Again take the wireless communication problem as an example, if the base stations to be modeled occupy a relatively large area, using the spherical Voronoi diagram defined on $S^{2}$ would be more accurate than the planar Voronoi diagram.
-There are similar problems in large-scale forest ecology, vehicle distribution management, and biomolecular structure modeling, that can benefit from using the spherical rather than planar Voronoi diagram.
+However, many nearest-site distance problems are not naturally planar.
+For global or sufficiently large spatial domains, the curvature of the Earth may become non-negligible, and planar Euclidean approximations may distort both distances and regions.
+In directional data analysis and spherical clustering, observations are often represented as points on a sphere, and angular great-circle distance or cosine similarity is the relevant measure of proximity.
+These considerations motivate the study of nearest-site distance distributions directly on spherical domains.
+Voronoi diagrams can be generalized to non-Euclidean geometric spaces, such as Laguerre planes and spheres~\citep{na2002voronoi,chaidee2017approximation, chaidee2018spherical}.
+The spherical Voronoi diagram, illustrated in Figure~\ref{fig:SphrGeometry}, is especially relevant when the underlying domain is intrinsically spherical or approximately so.
+For example, spherical or ellipsoidal Voronoi diagrams arise in global and large-scale geographic applications, including GIS analysis, satellite coverage, and communication systems over the Earth's surface~\citep{hu2014voronoi,liu2024dynamic}.

-The distance between random points on $S^{2}$ have been studied by a few researchers, including the generation and test of uniformity on the sphere~\citep{bauer2000distribution}, minimization of the summation of Euclidean distances of $n$ random points~\citep{beck1984sums}, and random spherical packing~\citep{lochmann2006statistical,cai2013distributions}.
-However, no prior studies have systematically studied the stochastic properties of $L_{0}(\Delta PBC)$, the random \emph{spherical distance} (\textit{a.k.a.} arc distance) between a given vertex $P$ to a random point $Q$ which is uniformly distributed on the spherical triangle $\Delta PBC$.
+Despite these developments, deriving distributional properties of nearest-site distances on the sphere remains nontrivial.
+Spherical geometry differs fundamentally from Euclidean geometry: geodesics are great circles, distances are angular great-circle distances, and spherical triangles obey trigonometric relationships that differ from their planar counterparts.
+Distances between random points on $S^{2}$ have been studied in several contexts, including the generation and testing of uniformity on the sphere~\citep{bauer2000distribution}, minimization of the sum of Euclidean distances among $n$ random points~\citep{beck1984sums}, and random spherical packing~\citep{lochmann2006statistical,cai2013distributions}.
+These studies provide useful results for random points on spherical domains, but they do not address the nearest-site distance problem induced by a Voronoi partition on a sphere.
+To the best of our knowledge, no prior work has systematically studied the stochastic properties of $L_{0}(\Delta PBC)$, the angular great-circle distance from a fixed vertex $P$ of a spherical triangle to a random point $Q$ uniformly distributed on $\Delta PBC$.
+This triangle-level problem is the basic building block for analyzing nearest-site distances on spherical Voronoi cells.